TheRA1A/UVM_PROJECTS/README.md

 Each project contains detailed reports including:
 - Functional coverage metrics
 - Test scenarios and their results
+- Architecture diagrams
+- Waveform analysis
-- Follow the each README.md file for more instructions
+- Follow each README.md file for specific instructions

 ## Contributing
 Feel free to contribute by: